trsh/MMBVE-API-design-documentation/README.md

 - `gridPartitionSize` is the size of a single partition.
 - `minVoxelSize` how small is the smallest voxel.
 This will have major impact on performance and visual appeal.

+### Registers

+Engine can make impressive optimziations if it knows all possible variations of the voxel and group generic data.
+There for we have functions such as:

+//`registerMaterial(Color color, [other properties, like physics stuff])` // More properties, larger the map in MB

 ### Camera